-- 2.2.1 Site visit: I carried out an unaccompanied site visit on 17 July 2016.
-All my observations were from ground level and I estimated all dimensions unless otherwise indicated.
+- 2.2.1 Site visit: I carried out an unaccompanied site visit on the 1 and 2 June 2015.
+All my observations were from ground level without detailed investigations and I estimated all dimensions unless otherwise indicated.
 Aerial inspections, root or soil analysis, exploratory root trenching and internal diagnostic testing was not undertaken as part of this assessment.
-The weather at the time of inspection was clear and dry with good visibility. - 2.2.2 Brief site description: 19 Queen Street is located in the residential suburb of Narellan (refer figure 1).
-The site is on the eastern side of the road and surrounded by similar residential development.
-The property consists of the existing Camden Council offices that is set to the front of the site.
-A variety of ornamental, coniferous and indigenous trees are scattered throughout the site and around the site boundaries.
+I did not have access to trees on other private properties and have confined observations of them to what was visible from within the property.
+The weather at the time of inspection was clear and dry with good visibility. - 2.2.2 Brief site description: 95 Stanhope Road is located in the residential suburb of Killara (refer figure 1).
+The site is on the southern side of the road and surrounded by residential development.
+The property consists of the existing Lourdes Retirement Village that is currently occupied.
+A variety of ornamental, coniferous and local indigenous trees are scattered throughout the site and around the site boundaries.